Skip to content

 Coax supports the intended transmission mode inside the cable, but it can also carry current on the outside of the shield.
 Because of skin effect, the inside and outside surfaces of the shield behave like separate RF conductors.
 That’s why people describe coax as having a “third conductor” behavior: there are distinct current paths for:

-• outside of shield (unwanted common-mode path)
+• outside of shield, as the unwanted common-mode path

 More importantly, the common-mode return path is often dominated by small capacitances to distant objects and Earth, which means the common-mode impedance can be high.
 If the driving common-mode voltage is small and the common-mode impedance is large, the resulting common-mode current tends to stay small.

-For the same power, a higher characteristic impedance implies lower line current (in the matched-wave picture).
+For the same power, a higher characteristic impedance implies lower line current in the matched-wave picture.
 Lower current generally means less magnetic coupling into nearby conductors and lower conductor loss.

-Example at 100 W (matched-wave picture)
+Example at 100 W, matched-wave picture

 50 Ω: I ≈ 1.41 A, V ≈ 70.7 V